gmodonnell/swmg/misc/hypertext-transfer-protocol.md

 >   TRACE - acks to client
 > OPTIONS - shows the HTTP methods supported by the server
 > CONNECT - pushes the connection upward to a secure environment
+>  DELETE - deletes an existing resource on the webserver
 >   PATCH - passes updates, rarely seen
 > ```